w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 pruning to archive node, even when not running in validator, you will need to re-sync your database when you switch.

-:::note Validators should sync using the RocksDb backend.
+:::note Validators should sync using the RocksDb backend

 This is implicit by default, but can be explicit by passing the `--database RocksDb` flag.